ZW31H4NDR/dotfiles/README.md

 # dotfiles
 my hyprland/arch dots

-just download the install.sh file to install
+just download the install.sh file to install (use on a system without hyprland)